-sustained with irrigation Green areas can be to be soaked. to settle out and the soil slowed allowing solids Flows through swales are Drainage Channels) Swales: (Shallow Grassy suspended solids. and reed beds to assist in filtering take up nutrients and provide food and habitat for aquatic species
+sustained with irrigation Green areas can be to be soaked. to settle out and the soil slowed allowing solids Flows through swales are Drainage Channels)

-Wet Inlet Zone: (litter or trash) trap sediment pond Usually includes a gross pollutant windbreak to reduce wave action. and can assist in the take up of pollutants and provides a Surrounding vegetation is an important aspect of the wetland
+Wet Inlet Zone:

+suspended solids. and reed beds to assist in filtering (litter or trash) trap sediment pond Usually includes a gross pollutant windbreak to reduce wave action. and can assist in the take up of pollutants and provides a Surrounding vegetation is an important aspect of the wetland